Measuring The Weather

 Why is recording and understanding the weather important?
 Make a list of the different groups of people whose lives are closely linked to the weather.

 Above are a range of images of the different weather instruments that were stated in the lesson objective.
 Click on each one to enlarge.
 The choices are as follows:

-Task 2 - Use the worksheet to the right to complete the tasks as set out
+Task 2 - Use the worksheet & this link to complete the tasks as set out

 Stevenson Screen & Weather - A Stevenson Screen is often used to collect weather data from many different sites.
 The nearest one to us in on the roof of IST above reception!

-Task 3 - Watch the student-made video above right and annotate the key features of the Stevensons Screen onto the second page of your worksheet.
+Task 3 - Watch the video above right and annotate the key features of the Stevensons Screen onto the second page of your worksheet.
 Don't forget to include information on:

 1. Design features (colour, gaps, above ground etc)